rubystream/alchemist.js/Readme.md

 ## Usage

-Ince you include _Alchemist.js_ in your code you can usit it like:
+Once you include _Alchemist.js_ in your code you can usit it like:

 ```javascript
 var foots = Alchemist.convert(2, "m").to("foot"),